mulla-sajid/react-book/README.md

+# Project - Type
+This is a basic react book store manangement system.
+React bootstrap added.
+No Redux.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.